Understanding Why Your Wine Cooler Shuts Off Unexpectedly

 - Avoid placing the cooler near heat sources or in direct sunlight

 If you notice water or refrigerant leaks, consult a professional for repair.
 You can also review our step-by-step wine cooling unit leaking troubleshooting guide for more solutions.
+For persistent humidity issues, see our wine cellar humidity fix guide.

 Step 4: Examine the Compressor and Capacitor